Amila3951/restaurant_ammersee/README.md

 The Reservations section within the Admin Panel is a core feature, offering a comprehensive overview and control over all reservations.
 It provides the following functionalities:

 * **View All Reservations:** Displays a table listing all existing reservations with details such as guest name, contact information, reservation date and time, and number of guests.
 * **Add Reservation:** Allows the admin to manually add new reservations to the system.
-This is useful for handling phone reservations or accommodating special requests.
+This is useful for handling phone reservations.
-    * **When an admin adds a reservation, the customer receives an email confirmation with the reservation details.**
     * **If the admin enters an email address of a user who is not registered, an error message is displayed.**
 * **Edit Reservation:** Enables the admin to modify the details of existing reservations, such as changing the date, time, or number of guests.
 * **Delete Reservation:** Allows the admin to cancel existing reservations.
 A confirmation dialog is presented before deletion to prevent accidental cancellations.